PrefectHQ/prefect/docs/core/getting_started/more-resources.md

 This is just the beginning; Prefect has many more resources and concepts to explore.

+## Video Guides

+Check out the Prefect YouTube channel for advice and guides such as [how to get started with Prefect](https://youtu.be/iP7gR3r9DME) or [how to contribute to Prefect](https://youtu.be/qePaNCdySes).

+## The Prefect Blog

+The [Prefect blog](https://www.prefect.io/resources) has lots of ideas and guides on simple ways to get started with Prefect.
+For new users on Core 0.15.0, our [New Flow Run Experience](https://www.prefect.io/blog/prefect-0-15-0-a-new-flow-run-experience) blog post sets out a new way to run flows with Prefect.

 ## Examples

 Prefect provides a number of [examples](/core/examples/overview.md) that illustrate